shekhargulati/52-technologies-in-2016/02-sbt/README.md

 > Please note we are using Java 8 Date-Time API.
 If you want to learn Java 8, then you can refer to my Java 8 tutorial  [https://github.com/shekhargulati/java8-the-missing-tutorial](https://github.com/shekhargulati/java8-the-missing-tutorial)

 If you are inside the `sbt` shell, then you can compile the code using `compile` task.
-To experiment with your data model, you can use `sbt` in an interactive mode by executing the `console` task from within the `sbt` shell.
+To experiment with your data model, you can use `sbt` in an interactive mode by executing the `console` task from within the `sbt` shell:

 ```
 > console